ForgeGit/ignite_wotlk/README.md

 ## Quantifying ignite damage

+#### **Tl,dr:**

+TTW Mages are disproportionally affected by ignite munching when compared to FFB mages.
+On nearly ~50% of all fights, your ignite damage will be doing less than expected.

 ### Part 1 - The ignite formula

 Ignite in its most simple definition, is a flat 40% of your critical damage.